CiscoTestAutomation/unicon.plugins/docs/developer_guide/plugins.rst

 There are two methods of writing plugins for Unicon.

-    1. by contributing directly to unicon_plugins source code under ``unicon_plugins repository``, and following the folder structure and examples there.
+    1. by contributing directly to ``unicon.plugins`` source code under ``unicon.plugins repository``, and following the folder structure and examples there.

     2. by writing your own package, which installs using ``pip`` and extends